ignaciomella/Bare-vs-Coated-Water-Pipelines/README.md

-# Pipeline Coating Cost and Performance Analysis
+# Comparative Analysis of Corrosion Mitigation Strategies in Water Pipelines: Interior Epoxy Coating vs Bare Pipe

-Welcome to the **Pipeline Coating Cost and Performance Analysis** repository!
+Welcome to the **Pipeline Interior Epoxy Coating vs Bare Pipe Analysis** repository!
 This document explores the cost, performance, and inspection methodologies of field-applied and shop-applied coatings for steel pipelines, focusing on **Fusion Bonded Epoxy (FBE)** coatings and their applications in industrial pipelines.
 The analysis includes insights into cost disparities, technical challenges, and opportunities for improvement in pipeline coating practices.

 ## Repository Overview